apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

   ~ limitations under the License.
   -->

-# Uniffle: A new chapter for the shuffle in Cloud Native Era

 ## Background
 Shuffle is the process in distributed computing frameworks used to redistribute data between upstream and downstream tasks.
 It is a crucial component within computing frameworks and directly impacts their performance and stability.
-However, with the exploration of cloud-native architectures, traditional Shuffle solutions have revealed various issues.
+However, with the exploration of cloud-native architectures, traditional shuffle solutions have revealed various issues.

 In a cloud-native architecture, with use of techniques such as the separation of storage and compute, mixed deployment.The computational nodes have relatively low disk volume, poor IO performance, and an imbalance between CPU and IO resources.
 Additionally, computational nodes could be preempted by high-priority jobs due to mixed deployments.